Wenge Musica Maison Mère: History

-Foundation

-Foundation and beginnings (1997–1999)
+Formation

+1997–1999: Feud, Wenge Musica split, and Wenge Musica Maison Mère

-In 1997, after the release of then-Wenge Musica vocalist JB Mpiana’s Feux de l'Amour, the band’s members started to develop a feud amongst themselves.
-In a concert in the GHK, the band began infighting, and according to some rumours, Werrason and Mpiana, fought onstage.
+In 1997, after the release of then-Wenge Musica vocalist JB Mpiana's Feux de l'Amour, the band's members started to develop a feud amongst themselves.
+In a concert in the GHK, the band began infighting, and according to some rumors, Werrason and JB Mpiana, fought onstage.
 All those in attendance were shocked, including Papa Wemba, who was a special guest of the band.
-The group split on 7 December 1997.
+The band split on 7 December 1997.

 A couple of weeks later, on 20 December 1997, Werrason, Didier Masela, and Adolphe Dominguez, all former members of the newly-disbanded Wenge Musica, formed Wenge Musica Maison Mère.

-At its foundation, the group received the support from King Kester Emeneya, Koffi Olomidé, and Marie-Paul Kambulu.
-Later on, they recruited singers and musicians such as Baby Ndombe, JDT Mulopwe, Didier Lacoste, Serge Mabiala, Adjani, and Ferré Gola, who came from JB Mpiana's Wenge BCBG.
-In 1997, the group had its first performance on the RTNC, the Congo's national TV channel.

-A year later, their debut album, Force d'Intervention Rapide, was released after having been signed to Cameroonian label, JPS.
-The album had the remix of Kala-Yi-Boeing, a 1993 hit by Wenge Musica, composed by Ngiama, and the successful rumba song, Chantal Switzerland.
+At its foundation, the band received the support from King Kester Emeneya, Koffi Olomidé, and Marie-Paul Kambulu.
+Later on, they recruited musicians such as Baby Ndombe, JDT Mulopwe, Didier Lacoste, Serge Mabiala, Adjani, and Ferré Gola, who came from JB Mpiana's Wenge BCBG.
+In 1997, the band had its first performance on the RTNC, the Congo's national TV channel.
+A year later, their debut album, Force d'Intervention Rapide, was released after having been signed to JPS Production, a Paris-based Cameroonian label founded by Jean Pierre Saah, with distribution provided by Musisoft Distribution.
+The album had the remix of "Kala-Yi-Boeing", a 1993 hit by Wenge Musica, composed by Werrason, and the Congolese rumba-infused hit "Chantal Switzerland".

-Rise and fall

-From Solola Bien to Terrain Eza Miné and Bercy concert (1999–2000)
+1999–2000: Solola Bien!, Bercy concert, and Terrain Eza Miné

-In 1999, WMMM recorded the album Solola Bien in Paris.
-The album is one of the most highly-acclaimed Congolese albums.
-The album contains Ferré Gola's hit song, "Vita-Imana".
-According to fans, the sentence Solola bien, that means "speak properly", was addressed to JB Mpiana and Wenge BCBG, as their rivalry continued to grow.
-After the success of Force d'Intervention Rapide and Solola Bien, a remix of the aforementioned album was released in 2000 as Terrain Eza Miné.
+Wenge Musica Maison Mère released their second studio album, Solola Bien!, on 10 December 1999 through JPS Production.
+According to the band's fandom, the phrase Solola bien, meaning "speak properly", was aimed at JB Mpiana and Wenge BCBG amid their escalating rivalry.
+Solola Bien! was produced and arranged by Maïka Munan and became a significant success across the African music market, earning a gold record in France from SACEM after selling more than 100,000 copies in Paris and millions throughout Africa.
+It was supported by Werrason's "Solola Bien", Ferré Gola's "Vita-Imana", and Werrason's "Augustine", the latter of which was later recognized by Jeune Afrique as one of the "Five songs that made the Congo dance".
+The success of Solola Bien! boosted Wenge Musica Maison Mère's reputation as a premier African band.

-After Koffi Olomidé, on 16 September 2000, Werrason and Wenge Maison Mère performed at the Palais Omnisports de Paris-Bercy, the actual AccorHotels Arena.
-They were "self-proclaimed" it as the Concert of the Millenary.
-Aimelia Lias, a singer from Wenge BCBG, who was among the public, left the group to join Maison Mère.
-Later, Werrason Ngiama, became the only administrator of the band, after Didier Masela and Adolphe Dominguez left the band.
+On 16 September 2000, the band sold out the Palais Omnisports de Paris-Bercy (now the Accor Arena), making them only the second African act to do so, following Koffi Olomidé's achievement earlier that February.
+During the event, Aimelia Lias, a singer from rival band Wenge BCBG, appeared on stage to perform with them.
+On 28 November, following the success of Force d'Intervention Rapide and Solola Bien!, the band released a remix album, Terrain Eza Miné, through Ets Ndiaye.
+Shortly afterward, Werrason became the band's sole leader when Adolphe Dominguez and Didier Masela left the band.
 Masela re-created Wenge Musica, and Dominguez founded Wenge Tonya Tonya.

-From Kibuisa Mpimpa to Tindika Lokito (2001–2004)